One of the best ways to lose your reader is to confuse them. They are left wondering, What the heck was that all about? What just happened?

 Trying to get through the mud?
 You might benefit from outline development or a manuscript evaluation.
 Let’s chat!

-Subscribe to the monthly newsletter & receive instant access to How to Find an Editor: a Resource for Independent and Self-Publishing Writers, plus all blogs delivered straight to your inbox.
+Subscribe to the monthly newsletter & receive instant access to Finding an Editor: What Indie Writers Need to Know, plus all blogs delivered straight to your inbox.
 Small window of clarity, right here 🙂